-The Kentucky Horse Park, with 1,200 Bluegrass acres bordered by crisp and clean white fencing, is recognized around the world as the epicenter of equestrian life, sports and business.
-If it has to do with horses – raising them, racing them, jumping them, tending them, trotting, walking and showing them off – this is the best and most accessible place to see them.
-Just about every horse association in the world is headquartered here and competition, exhibitions and educational events are held year round.
+The Kentucky Horse Park, with 1,200 Bluegrass acres bordered by crisp and clean white fencing, is recognized around the world as the epicenter of equestrian life, sports, and business.
+If it has to do with horses – raising them, racing them, jumping them, tending them, trotting, walking, and showing them off – this is the best and most accessible place to see them.
+Just about every horse association in the world is headquartered here and competitions, exhibitions, and educational events are held year-round.

-But this week, as we were returning from a late summer trip south, we were able to experience the horse park itself and see some of the many magnificent animals that live there or compete there.
+But this week, as we were returning from a late summer trip south, we were able to experience the Kentucky Horse Park itself and see some of the many magnificent animals that live there or compete there.

 If you camp there, you get free admission to the park itself.
 Discounted tickets to the barns can also be bought in the campground store.